 These factors can help both sides to identify if ads are compatible with the ad inventories.
 Thus, reducing the chances of video ad throttling.

-Throttling puts a limit to the growth of your ad revenue.
+Throttling puts a limit on the growth of your ad revenue.
 And obviously, no one wants it.
 Therefore, in order to prevent throttling, it is suggested to stay updated with the demand-side ad request specifications and be aware of IAB standards that further can help in selecting best compatible video ad templates for your video ad inventories.